Webhooks

 Create a webhook

-3. In URL, enter the URL of the webhook endpoint.
-The URL must be percent-encoded if it contains one or more special characters.
+4. In URL, enter the URL of the webhook endpoint.
+Use percent-encoding for special characters.

-4. Optional.
-In Secret token, enter the secret token to validate requests.
+6. Optional.
+In Secret token, enter a token to validate requests.

 Mask sensitive portions of webhook URLs